-Second, it directs the Federal Reserve Board of Governors to maintain a steady long-term monetary policy commensurate with the full potential of the economy, maximum employment and stable prices.
+Second, it directs the Federal Reserve Board of Governors to maintain a steady, long-term monetary policy commensurate with the full potential of the economy, maximum employment and stable prices.

-Finally, the Resolution requires the Federal Reserve to consult with Congress on money and credit policy at semi-annual hearings before this committee and the committee on Banking in the other House.
+Finally, the Resolution requires the Federal Reserve to consult with Congress on money and credit policy at semi-annual hearings.